 - Whisk together the oats, flour, baking powder, cinnamon, and salt in a medium bowl.
 In a separate bowl, whisk together the coconut oil, mashed banana, and vanilla.
 Stir in the maple syrup and milk.
 Add in the flour mixture, stirring just until incorporated.
 Fold in 2 tablespoons of miniature chocolate chips.
 Let the cookie dough rest for 10 minutes.

-- Drop the cookie dough into 15 rounded scoops onto the prepared sheet, and flatten to the desired thickness and width using a spatula.
+- Drop the cookie dough into 15 rounded scoops onto the prepared sheet, and flatten to between ¼" to ½" thick using a spatula.
 Gently press the remaining miniature chocolate chips into the tops.
 Bake at 325°F for 9-11 minutes.
 Cool on the pan for 10 minutes before turning out onto a wire rack.

 You may also like Amy’s other recipes…